MicrosoftDocs/entra-docs/docs/identity/hybrid/cloud-sync/how-to-attribute-mapping-entra-to-active-directory.md

 :::image type="content" source="media/how-to-attribute-mapping-entra-to-active-directory/sam-account-3.png" alt-text="Screenshot of the sAMAccountName value after expression." lightbox="media/how-to-attribute-mapping-entra-to-active-directory/sam-account-3.png":::

 >[!IMPORTANT]
->If you decide to make a value for the sAMAccountName, you must ensure that it's unique.
+>If you decide create a custom attribute mapping for sAMAccountName, you must ensure that it's unique within Active Directory.

 ## Scoping filter target container
 The default target container is OU=User,DC=&lt;domain selected at configuration start&gt,DC=com.
 You can change this to be your own custom container.